 That mirrors the take offered by others, including ConsumerReports.org.
 In another test of studded snow tires, TireRack.com looked at the performance of the General Altimax Arctic with and without studs.
 Ice performance is significantly improved with the addition of the studs.
 However, no noticeable improvement is seen in snow, and braking performance on wet and dry roads takes a dip.

-Most U.S. states and Canadian provinces permit studded tires during the winter months, but some (such as Illinois and Wisconsin) restrict their use to emergency personnel and Postal Service workers.
-To find out whether studded tires are legal in your state, check with your state road authority.
-The American Automobile Association provides a list of laws in each state.
-The AAA also maintains a similar list for the Canadian provinces.
+Most U.S. states and Canadian provinces permit studded tires during the winter months, but some (such as Illinois and Wisconsin) restrict their use to emergency personnel and Postal Service workers or require rubber rather than metal studs.
+To find out whether studded tires are legal in your state, and what limitations exist, check with your state road authority.
+The American Automobile Association provides a list of laws in each state in the U.S. and province in Canada.